 How Home Warranty Companies Decide: Repair or Replace?

 When you file a claim with your home warranty company, you might assume that a broken appliance will simply be swapped out for a new one.
-In reality, the decision is far more nuanced — and often favors the cheapest option for the company, not the most convenient one for you.
+In reality, the decision is far more nuanced, and it usually favors the cheapest option for the company, not the most convenient one for you.
 Understanding how a home warranty works and specifically how the repair vs. replace decision is made can help you set realistic expectations and advocate for yourself when needed.

 The Decision-Making Process: What Factors Are Weighed